Amarillo College logo

 Key Highlights

-• Founded in 1929, the first Texas junior college district organized independent of a school district.
+• First Texas junior college district organized independently of a school district (1929).

-• One of the first three publicly supported Texas colleges to racially integrate undergraduate classes in 1951.
+• One of the first three publicly supported Texas colleges to racially integrate undergraduate classes (1951).

-• Recipient of the prestigious Aspen Prize for Community College Excellence in 2023.
+• Recipient of the prestigious Aspen Prize for Community College Excellence (2023).

 Timeline